dbmcclain/AperturePhotometry/README.md

  12    627  788     11.53   167.2    28208    16.3
 ...
 ```

+There is a facility for planting fake stars, then reaping them together with real stars.
+Afterward the list of known fake stars is checked againt the list of harvested stars to see how well the engine performed.
+Do this for a series of known magnitudes to get an estimate for the quality of measurements being performed, and its repeatability.
+Also allows for estimating the limiting magnitude in the image, or the probability of detecting a faint star at some magnitude.

 This is very much an ongoing work in progress.
 Feel free to jump in there and try your own ideas!